meshapi/grpc-api-gateway/docs/reference/grpc/query.md

 #### Unbound Query Parameters

-All unbound query parameters get ignored without generating any error.
+All unbound query parameters are ignored without generating any errors.